Proffesuer/Javascript.info/README.md

   #Interactions: Alert,prompt ,and Confirm
   Alert: It shows a message and waits the user to press ok Prompt : funtion prompt accepts two arguments .
 It shows a modal window with a text message , and input field for the visitor
+  Confirm : the function confirm shows a modal window with a question and two buttons :ok and cancel